Freestyle skiing at the 2022 Winter Olympics – Women's big air

 The women's big air competition in freestyle skiing at the 2022 Winter Olympics was held on 7 February (qualification) and 8 February (final), at the Big Air Shougang in Beijing.
 This will be the inaugural freestyle skiing women's big air competition at the Olympics.
 Eileen Gu, representing China, became the champion, Tess Ledeux of France won the silver medal, and Mathilde Gremaud of Switzerland the bronze medal.
-For Gu and Ledeux, this was their first Olympic medal.
+For Gu and Ledeux, this was their first Olympic medals.

 At the 2021–22 FIS Freestyle Ski World Cup, only two big air events were held before the Olympics.
 Ledeux won one of them and was second in the other one, and Gu won another event.
 Anastasia Tatalina was the 2021 world champion.
 Gremaud was the 2021 X-Games winner.

 In the finals, Ledeux won the first run, closely followed by Gu.
 She continued the lead in the second run, as Gu's run was worse, and Gremaud came up second.
 However, in the third run Gu had the same score as Ledeux in the first one, and as her first run score was still higher than Ledeux's second run score, she became the champion.